-"Group C"

-Group C of the relevant works category in the Contractor List with tender limit for contracts of any values exceeding HK\$185 million.
+"Group C" Group C of the relevant works category in the Contractor List with tender limit for contracts of any values exceeding HK\$185 million.
 A Group C contractor means an approved contractor satisfying Group C's qualification.
-Please refer to the section headed "Laws and Regulations - Contractor licensing regime and operation - Contractor List maintained by WBDB" in this prospectus for details

-"HKQAA"

-Hong Kong Quality Assurance Agency

-"ISO"

-an acronym for a series of quality management and quality assurance standards published by International Organisation for Standardisation, a non-government organisation based in Geneva, Switzerland, for assessing the quality systems of business organisations
+Please refer to the section headed "Laws and Regulations - Contractor licensing regime and operation - Contractor List maintained by WBDB" in this [REDACTED] for details "HKQAA" Hong Kong Quality Assurance Agency "ISO" an acronym for a series of quality management and quality assurance standards published by International Organisation for Standardisation, a non-government organisation based in Geneva, Switzerland, for assessing the quality systems of business organisations "ISO 9001" ISO 9001 is an internationally recognised standard for a quality management system.

-"ISO 9001"

-ISO 9001 is an internationally recognised standard for a quality management system.
 It aims at the effectiveness of the quality management system in meeting customer requirements.
-It prescribes requirements for ongoing improvement of quality assurance in design, development, production, installation and servicing
+It prescribes requirements for ongoing improvement of quality assurance in design, development, production, installation and servicing "ISO 14001" ISO 14001 is an internationally recognised standard for the environmental management of businesses.

-"ISO 14001"

-ISO 14001 is an internationally recognised standard for the environmental management of businesses.
 It aims at recognising the desirable behavior of businesses concerning the environment.
-It prescribes controls for an encompassing range of corporate activities which include the use of natural resources, handling and treatment of waste and energy consumption

-"OHSAS 18001"

-OHSAS 18001 is an internationally recognised specification for Occupational Health and Safety Management Systems.
-It specifies requirements for an occupational health and safety management system to enable an organisation to develop and implement a policy and objectives which take into account legal requirements and information about occupational risks and to improve their occupational safety and health performance an approved contractor listed in the building (maintenance works) category with a quality maintenance contractor status admitted by the Housing Authority
+It prescribes controls for an encompassing range of corporate activities which include the use of natural resources, handling and treatment of waste and energy consumption "OHSAS 18001" OHSAS 18001 is an internationally recognised specification for Occupational Health and Safety Management Systems.
+It specifies requirements for an occupational health and safety management system to enable an organisation to develop and implement a policy and objectives which take into account legal requirements and information about occupational risks and to improve their occupational safety and health performance

-"Quality Maintenance Contractor" or "QMC"